Eliza Tinsley

-Eliza Tinsley (1813–1882) was an English businessperson.
-She was the founder of the Eliza Tinsley Furniture or Eliza Tinsley & Company, Ltd.
+Eliza Tinsley, née Butler (1813–1882) was an English businessperson.
+She was the founder of the Eliza Tinsley Furniture, also known as the or Eliza Tinsley & Company, Ltd.

+Life and career

-She was born in Wolverhampton, Staffordshire, as the daughter of file maker Benjamin Butler (d.
+Eliza Tinsley was born in Wolverhampton, Staffordshire, as the daughter of file maker Benjamin Butler (d.
 1827) and Ann Shaw (d.
 1829).
-She married Thomas Tinsley and lived at The Limes in Sedgley with her husband and six children.
-In 1851, she was widowed and inherited the nail-making business from her husband.
+She married Thomas Tinsley in 1839, and lived at The Limes in Sedgley with her husband and six children.

+In 1851, she was widowed and inherited the nail-making business from her husband, and developed it in to a substantial furniture company.
 In 1871, the company had 4,000 employees producing nails, chains, rivets and anchors.

+Legacy

 Eliza Tinsley has a ward named after her at Rowley Regis Hospital.